7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

         - Create a gist in the following format (public release) and specify the `GistID` and `filename.svg` in the `link_card` parameter: `svg_path`.
         - In case of specific colors (fill="#333" (gray),fill="black" (black)), replace with class="custom-link-card-icon" considering light mode and dark mode display, and change colors by CSS targeting class="custom-link-card-icon".
         - To ensure consistent color transitions between light and dark modes, this code removes `fill-rule="evenodd"` and `clip-rule="evenodd"` attributes during SVG processing.
 If you need these styling effects, please consider using alternative SVG approaches.
+        - lists of SVG data published by the author can be found [here](./svg-info.md).

         ```css
         {% raw %}<svg xmlns="http://www.w3.org/2000/svg" width="128" height="128" viewBox="0 0 128 128">